Ipswich: Culture

-Ipswich is home to many artists and has a number of galleries, the most prominent of which are at Christchurch Mansion, the Town Hall, Ancient House and the Artists' Gallery in Electric House.
-The visual arts are further supported with many sculptures at easily accessible sites.
+For a town of its size, Ipswich is noted for its cultural institutions and artistic community.
+Ipswich is home to a number of art galleries, the most prominent of which are located at Christchurch Mansion, the Town Hall, Ancient House, and the Ipswich Art Gallery.
+The visual arts are further represented by many sculptures at easily accessible sites in public spaces.
 The Borough Council promotes the creation of new public works of art and has been known to make this a condition of planning permission.
-The town has three museums: Ipswich Museum, the Ipswich Transport Museum and Christchurch Mansion.
+The town is also home to the Ipswich Museum and the Ipswich Transport Museum.

-For a town of its size, Ipswich has an impressive arts community, home to outstanding local, regional, and internationally renowned organisations.
+Ipswich is also home to a number of performing arts venues, music festivals, and cultural organisations.
+With a capacity of 1551, Regent Theatre, built in 1929 and located on St. Helen's St. in Ipswich, is the largest theatre in East Anglia.
+The Beatles played a concert there in 1963.
 The New Wolsey Theatre is a 400-seat theatre situated on Civic Drive.
 Although the Wolsey Theatre was built in 1979, The New Wolsey Company took on the management and running of the Wolsey Theatre in 2000, opening its first production in February 2001.

-Established in 1983 as Suffolk Dance, DanceEast celebrated its 40th birthday in 2023.
-Today, they are one of the UK’s leading dance organisations.

-Brighten The Corners is a not for profit organisation set up by the team at Out Loud Music CIC.
-Brighten the Corners operates three full-time venues, is the name of the annual town centre festival and promotes gigs by independent and emerging artists/musicians.

-Spill Festival of Performance was launched in Ipswich in 2007 and creates events for the people of Ipswich, East Anglia, and further afield, and work with artists to develop their practice.
-They bring internationally significant and ground-breaking artists’ work to Ipswich and the UK.
+It has also been known as the Gaumont Theatre.
+It was designated as a Grade II listed building in 2000.
+2001 also saw the founding of the Gecko theatre company, an award-winning and internationally acclaimed physical theatre company, led by Artistic Director Amit Lahav.
+The dance company DanceEast, established in 1983 as Suffolk Dance, is also based in Ipwich.
+Brighten The Corners, a cultural nonprofit set up by Out Loud Music CIC, operates three full-time venues in Ipswich, promotes independent and emerging artists/musicians, and organised the annual town center arts festival.
+Launched in Ipswich in 2007, Spill Festival of Performance organizes events in Ipswich, East Anglia, and elsewhere, supporting local artists and attracting internationally significant and ground-breaking artists’ work to Ipswich and the UK.
 They also run year-round events and activities in the SPILL Think Tank venue, next door to Ipswich Museum.

-Eastern Angles Theatre Company is based at its community hub the Eastern Angles Centre.
-In 2022 it celebrated its 40th anniversary.
-The group engages in rural tours and seasonal performances.
+The Eastern Angles Theatre Company, founded in 1982, is based at its community hub the Eastern Angles Centre in Ipswich, engaging in rural tours and seasonal performances.

-Gecko Theatre an award-winning and internationally acclaimed physical theatre company, led by Artistic Director Amit Lahav.

 Red Rose Chain a not for profit theatre company based at The Avenue Theatre, delivering a vibrant professional and community programme.

-The Regent Theatre is a theatre and concert venue located at St Helen's Street.
-It is East Anglia's largest theatre.
-It has also been known as the Gaumont Theatre.
-It was designated as a Grade II listed building in 2000.

-All play a key role in shaping the town’s cultural landscape.